This week marks National Suicide Prevention Week

 In the long run, none of my problems are permanent and there are plentiful solutions for them.
 The priest’s words have proven true time and time again in my life; no matter how hard and impossible a problem may seem to overcome in my life, it is only temporary.

-This week marks Suicide Awareness Week, which runs from Sept.
+This week marks Suicide Prevention Week, which runs from Sept.
 8-14.
 Everyone in some way has their own connection to or story with suicide.
 In the U.S., suicide is the third leading cause of death among teenagers.
 According to the Centers for Disease Control, every 12 minutes there is one death by suicide.

 Despite the prevalence of mental illness and suicide in our country, there is still a stigma surrounding suicide on the Internet, in our community, among our friends, and even in our school — a stigma that makes discussing suicide taboo.